 BDO Réviseurs d'Entreprises Soc.
 Civ.
-SCRL, a civil company, having the form of a cooperative company with limited liability (société coopérative à responsabilité limitée/coöperatieve vennootschap met beperkte aansprakelijkheid) organized and existing under the laws of Belgium, with registered office at Da Vincilaan 9, 1935 Zaventem, Belgium, was re-appointed on May 29, 2015 as the statutory auditor of the Company for a term of 3 years ending immediately after the closing of the annual shareholders' meeting to be held in 2018.
-However, BDO has been the statutory auditor since January 10, 2003, and following the implementation into Belgian law of the European audit reform, and the mandatory rotation requirements, the Company launched a tender to appoint a new statutory auditor at the upcoming annual shareholders' meeting to be held on May 26, 2017.
-Subject to certain requirements, the new law allows audit firms to be re-appointed for a maximum term of 18 years, and it is anticipated that BDO will be recommended by the Board of Directors for a term of 3 years ending immediately after the closing of the annual shareholders' meeting to be held in 2020.
+SCRL, a civil company, having the form of a cooperative company with limited liability (société coopérative à responsabilité limitée/coöperatieve vennootschap met beperkte aansprakelijkheid) organized and existing under the laws of Belgium, with registered office at Da Vincilaan 9, 1935 Zaventem, Belgium, was re-appointed on May 26, 2017 as the statutory auditor of the Company for a term of 3 years ending immediately after the closing of the annual shareholders' meeting to be held in 2020.
 Mr. Gert Claes has represented BDO since May 29, 2015.

-The proposal of the Board of Directors to elect the auditor is submitted to the general shareholders' meeting upon proposal by the audit committee.
+The proposal of the Board of Directors to elect the auditor was submitted to the general shareholders' meeting upon proposal by the audit committee.